 We have not used derivative financial instruments.
 However, we are exposed to market risk related to changes in interest rates.
 Our current policy is to maintain a highly liquid short-term investment portfolio consisting mainly of U.S. money market funds and government and investment-grade corporate debt.
 Our cash is deposited in and invested through highly rated financial institutions in North America.
-Our short-term investments are subject to interest rate risk and will fall in value if market interest rates increase.
-If market interest rates were to increase immediately and uniformly by ten percent from levels at December 31, 2005, we estimate that the fair value of our investment portfolio would decline by an immaterial amount.
+Our short-term investments are subject to interest rate risk and will fall in value if market rates increase.
+If market strates rates rates rates are rate increase immediately and uniformly by ten percent from levels at December 31, 2005, we estimate that the fair value of our investment portfolio would decline by an immaterial amount.